decred/dcrdocs/docs/faq/proof-of-stake/general.md

 #### 4. Can I cancel my ticket?

 No. The fact that funds cannot be withdrawn is a key element in Decred's PoS security and governance model.
 Having funds locked in tickets proves that ticket holders have "skin in the game" and are properly incentivized.
-Funds will be returned to the ticket holder's wallet once the ticket has voted or the ticket has been revoked after missing a vote.
+Funds will be returned to the ticket holder's wallet once the ticket has either voted or been revoked due to a missed or expired vote.

 ---